 A fully restored smile will need a foundation of gums that are healthy and solid, so periodontal treatments may be necessary.

 One result of a full mouth restoration should be a stable bite, assuring healthy eating and avoiding excessive tooth wear.
 Therefore, your dentist will be concerned about occlusion.
 Occlusion is the proper coming together of the upper and lower jaw upon closing of the mouth.

 The aesthetics of your smile will also be assessed to help develop an overall plan for how your reconstructed teeth will look in relation to your gums, lips, and face.

 What procedures will be necessary?

-Crowns (caps), dental bridges, dental veneers and/or dental implants are treatments that may be employed in a full mouth reconstruction.
+Crowns, dental bridges, dental veneers, and dental implants are treatments that may be used in a full mouth reconstruction.

-In some patients, orthodontia might also be used to help properly position the jaw and align the teeth, and periodontal therapy might be used to enhance gum health and stability.
+In some patients, orthodontia might also be used to help correctly position the jaw and align the teeth, and periodontal therapy might be used to enhance gum health and stability.

 Looking for dental experts near you?
 Call or visit us today for an appointment.